gracemukendi-dev/powerbank/README.md

 ### [Vagrant] (https://www.vagrantup.com/downloads.html)
 ### Git

-You will also need access to an [AWS Account] (https://aws.amazon.com/console/).
+You will also need access to an [AWS Account](https://aws.amazon.com/console/).
 It is important for you to create a user with cli access to your account and rights to spin up the resources you forsee you might make use of.
-Please see [this tutorial] (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for a walkthrough on how to create users with cli access.
+Please see [this tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for a walkthrough on how to create users with cli access.

 PowerBank requires the following ENVS to be configured:
 ```